moondance-labs/tanssi-docs/builders/interact/ethereum-api/precompiles/batch.md

 The following four strings can be combined as inputs for a batch transaction.
 They will send 1 native token to the public Gerald (`0x6Be02d1d3665660d22FF9624b7BE0551ee1Ac91b`) account and interact with a predeployed `SimpleContract.sol` contract twice.
 Here is a break-down:

-There are three subtransactions, so there are three addresses in the `to` input array.
-The first is the public Gerald account, the next two are a predeployed `SimpleContract.sol` contract.
+There are three subtransactions which correspond to three addresses in the `to` input array.
+The first is the public Gerald account and the following two are a `SimpleContract.sol` contract.
 You can replace the last two with your own instance of `SimpleContract.sol` if you wish.
 Or, replace only one: you can interact with multiple contracts in a single message.

 ```text
 [